Our Guidelines for Guest Writer Submissions

 When you reflect on your own, you are accountable to yourself.
 When you blog, you are accountable to yourself and others.
 Others need to hear your voice.” – George Couros, The Principal of Change

-MiddleWeb welcomes guest article submissions from teachers, school leaders, bloggers and book authors with instructive things to say about teaching, learning and leading in the middle grades.
+MiddleWeb welcomes guest article submissions from teachers, school leaders, bloggers and book authors with helpful things to say about teaching, learning and leading in the middle grades.

 Browse our past articles and you’ll see that we’re interested in a wide variety of topics, from technology infusion to social-emotional learning, from student-driven classrooms to using standards effectively.
 We’re eager to learn more about social justice, parent-school connections, cutting-edge teaching & leadership strategies, and the teaching life.

 Have you written an article for ASCD or similar publications and received a note saying, “We liked it, but we just don’t have space”?
 Try us!
 Our mission is to share the voices and insights of educators with a grades 4-8 focus.
 (Option: If you are more interested in reviewing books, see these guidelines.)

 Tips and guidelines

 1. Read our site.
 Look at some of the articles we’ve published.
 You’ll soon get a sense of the writing style we prefer.
-Our chief guideline is the same for articles, book reviews and interviews: Tell our visitors what YOU would want to know if you were the reader, looking for ideas, inspiration and collegiality.
+Our chief guideline is the same for articles, book reviews and interviews: Tell our visitors what YOU would want to know if you were the reader, looking for ideas, insight, inspiration and collegiality.